SharpMeow/SharpMeow/README.md

 </td>
 <td width="50%" valign="top">
 <a href="https://github.com/SharpMeow/GENChase"><img src="media/plate.jpg" width="100%" alt="A reaction-diffusion plate in indigo and copper." /></a>
 <p><strong>GENChase.</strong> Pictures grown from real simulations, not prompts.
 Same seed, same plate.
 The hash is the recipe.
-You can keep the images.
-The source stays mine for now.</p>
+You can keep the images.</p>
 </td>
 </tr>
 <tr>